vacp2p/multiprotocol/README.md

 Protocol values are defined using a csv table, current implementations support this standard.
 The CSV file MUST contain a header of the fields defined, these are `code`, `size`, `name` and `comment`.
-Their values should be as follows:
+Their values MUST be as follows:

 | field       | description                                                                                                                     |
 | :---------: | :------------------------------------------------------------------------------------------------------------------------------ |